awesomeeng/zephjs/docs/ComponentConcepts.md

 ZephJS has several events it will fire on the `document` as it performs various functions.
 You can tap into these events with `document.addEventListener()` like any other event.

- - **zeph:loading**: Fired when `ZephComponents.define()` is called, but before it is complete.  `ZephComponents.define()` can have internal definition methods that need to read data and as such returns a promise that will resolve when the definition when everything has read and is complete.

- - **zeph:loaded**: Fired when the promise returned by `ZephComponents.define()` has resolved and the defined component has been registered.
-There should always be one `zeph:loaded` event for each `zeph:loading` event.

- - **zeph:ready**: Fired after your page is loaded and there are no more `zeph:loading` events without a matching `zeph:loaded` event.
+ - **zeph:ready**: Fired after your page is loaded and there are no more `zeph:component:loading` events without a matching `zeph:component:defined` event.
 Essentially this is ZephJS saying it believes all of the components are defined are ready to use.

- - **zeph:component:defined**: Fired at the same time as `zeph:loaded` and means essnetially the same thing.
+ - **zeph:component:loading**: Fired when `ZephComponents.define()` is called, but before it is complete.  `ZephComponents.define()` can have internal definition methods that need to read data and as such returns a promise that will resolve when the definition when everything has read and is complete.

+ - **zeph:component:defined**: Fired when `ZephComponents.define()` is complete and all dependent promises to define the component (such as loading html or css) have completed.

  - **zeph:component:undefined**: Fired when a component is actively undefined from ZephJS by way of the `ZephComponents.undefine()` method.
 While a component may be undefined by ZephJS, there is currently no way to remove it from the Custom Element registry.